ZaynCodeHub/Chat-with-Website-RAG-Application/README.md

-# 🌐 Skin Expert - Chat with Website RAG App
+# 🌐 Chat with Website RAG App

 A Streamlit application that allows users to chat with the content of any website using Retrieval Augmented Generation (RAG).